api-platform/docs/core/filters.md

     }
     ```

-   Learn more on how the [ApiFilter annotation](filters.md#apifilter-annotation) works.
+   Learn more on how the [ApiFilter attribute](filters.md#apifilter-annotation) works.

-   For the sake of consistency, we're using the annotation in the below documentation.
+   For the sake of consistency, we're using the attribute in the below documentation.

    For MongoDB ODM, all the filters are in the namespace `ApiPlatform\Core\Bridge\Doctrine\MongoDbOdm\Filter`.
 The filter
    services all begin with `api_platform.doctrine_mongodb.odm`.